calebjmatthews/endless-desert/concept.md

   - Don't have an option of too many leaders
     - This isn't ideal, could be fun to have tons of seasonal or premium leaders
   - Different housing types that can hold more than one leader (and crew)
-  - Moving fortress that runs on waterwheels turned by golden oil, surplus leaders can work there for ocational non-scaling benefits
+  - Moving fortress that runs on waterwheels turned by golden oil, surplus leaders can work there for ocational non-scaling benefits (more leaders give more reward options, but not a higher quantity)

 ## Expeditions
   - Select starchart